Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Wax Spoon

-If you’re using wax beads (or cutting chunks out of your wax sticks), you’ll want a wax seal spoon.
+If you’re using wax beads (or cutting chunks out of your wax sticks), you’ll want a melting spoon.
 Make sure to grab one with something covering the handle like wood or plastic.
 A naked metal handle can get quite warm while you’re working.

 Envelopes